bryanwills/repo-bounty/README.md

 - **Algora**
   - Add org slugs to `ALGORA_ORGS` (comma‑separated) to include **active** bounties from those orgs via the public API.
   - Leave empty to skip Algora.

 ---

+## Recent Improvements (v2.0)

+### Enhanced Bounty Detection
+- **Broader Search**: Now searches for "bounty" in issue titles and descriptions, not just specific labels
+- **No Language Restrictions**: Set `USE_LANGUAGE_FILTER=false` to find bounties from all programming languages
+- **Improved Coverage**: Catches bounties that mention "bounty" anywhere in the issue content

+### Configuration Updates
+- Added `USE_LANGUAGE_FILTER` environment variable to control language filtering
+- Enhanced search query to include `bounty in:title,body` for better coverage
+- Fixed language filter logic to properly respect configuration settings

+### Performance Improvements
+- Fixed NameError issues that were preventing cronjobs from running
+- Improved error handling and logging
+- Better GitHub API query construction

+---